-The Department shall review the application for each applicant.
-An ESCO shall notify the Department of any major changes in the information submitted in the Retail Access Eligibility Form and/or application package that occurs during the Department review process.
-The Department shall advise the applicant, in writing, if the applicant submitted the required information and if satisfaction of Phase I EDI testing requirement has been verified by the utility designated by the applicant.
+1. The Department shall review the aApplication information and documentation submitted by for each applicant and make an initial determination as to the applicant's likelihood of compliance with the Uniform Business Practices if the ESCO were deemed eligible to operate in the State.
+To enable the Department to make a thorough and assessment of an application, Aan ESCO shall notify the Department of any major changes in the information submitted in the Retail

+Access Eligibility Application Form and/or application package that occurs during the Department review process.

-1. ESCOs deemed eligible to provide commodity service by the Department must begin serving customers within two-years from the date of the letter notifying the ESCO of their eligibility status (eligibility letter).
-The ESCO that does not begin serving customers within such two-year period may be required to conduct additional EDI testing before enrollments will be processed.
+- 1.2.Following its review of the Application information and documentation, the Department shall advise the applicant, in writing, if the aApplication is approved and the applicant is eligible to operate in the State and submitted the required information and if satisfaction of Phase I EDI testing requirement has been verified by the utility designated by the applicant. - 3.
+ESCOs deemed eligible to provide commodity service by the Department must begin serving customers within two-years from the date of the letter notifying the ESCO of their eligibility status (eligibility letter).
+The ESCO that does not begin serving customers within such two-year period may be required to conduct additional EDI testing before enrollments will be processed. - 4.
+If following its review of the Application information and documentation the Department determines that the applicant is not likely to comply with the UBP if the ESCO were deemed eligible, the Department may recommend to the Commission that, for good cause shown, the Commission deny the ESCO's Application. - 5.
+In any instance that the Department recommends to the Commission that an ESCO applicant be denied eligibility, the applicant shall be afforded an opportunity to provide to the Commission with a response in rebuttal to the Department's recommendation and in support of its application before the Commission renders a final eligibility determination. - 2.6.
+The Department shall periodically review the eligibility of each ESCO operating in New York and make a recommendation to the Commission if the Department finds that the ESCO should not be permitted to continue operating in New York.